redis/redis-om-node/README.md

 <p align="center">
     <p align="center">
-        Object mapping, and more, for Redis and .NET
+        Object mapping, and more, for Redis and Node.js.
+Written in TypeScript.
     </p>
 </p>